The Long Island Seed Project

 BLEND-Summer Moschata

 In Asia, Europe and South America these moschata squash were selected for eating at their tender immature stages.
 Prepare them as any summer squash.
-Less "watery", nutty and sweeter than zucchini.
-These are vining plants.
-Summer Moschata types will mature into butternut or calabazza type squash in a variety of shapes (long, round, bell) and color patterns (tans and mottled greens mostly) which are in same genus and can be used as a winter squash.
+Less "watery", nutty and sweeter than zucchini according to most people but not as suited for the small garden since these are vining plants.
+Commercially, people don't know this kind of summer squash so acceptance is not there yet.
+Summer Moschata types will mature into fruit similar to butternut or a calabazza type squash in a variety of shapes (long, round, bell) and color patterns (tans and mottled greens mostly) which are in same genus.
+Very diverse.
 We may be able to supply separate shapes.
-What a gene pool this is!
 Enjoy.
 (20 seeds)

 SUMMER SQUASH (Cucurbita pepo)